Our Vision for Digital Inclusion

 SES and INRED are delivering broadband internet access to hundreds of sites across Colombia.
 How?
 Simple answer: SES’s SKALA Global Platform, a powerful business tool to rapidly deploy up to thousands of sites, connecting anyone, anywhere.

-TELE Greenland delivers high-quality connectivity in some of the harshest conditions on the planet.
+Tusass delivers high-quality connectivity in some of the harshest conditions on the planet.
 Find out how SES supports their efforts on Greenland’s east coast.